 Boasting activities such as swimming with manatees, kayaking, snorkelling and scalloping (an activity we’re now desperate to try), the hotel is also home to a spa, extensive golf course and heated lagoon pool.
 It was the ideal place to locate ourselves before swimming with manatees: encouraging us to adopt a slower pace of life before dipping calmly into Crystal River.

 Kings Bay is as beautiful above as it is below, and a kayak tour on our first afternoon in this waterside haven came as the ideal introduction.
 Our tour came courtesy of the hugely knowledgable Dave Perry who runs Hunter Springs Kayaks.
 Ideally located on Kings Bay, it was a hop, skip and jump onto the river once we had manoeuvred ourselves into our wetsuits.
-Armed with snorkels and GoPros, we set off on the water, primed to jump in if any manatee were sighted by the eagle-eyed Dave.
+Armed with snorkels and GoPros, we set off on the water, primed to swim with manatees were any sighted by the eagle-eyed Dave.

 In what felt like a matter of minutes, Dave (the apparent Pied Piper of Manatee) was excitedly pointing below us, to where a mother and calf were silently floating.
 “It’s time to see your first manatee”, he whispered, as we fumbled with our snorkelling gear and slid as elegantly as we could into the water.